B14CK-C4T/dorky/README.md

 ---

-# DORKY is a Google Dork Search Tool
+# DORKY is a Automated Google Dorking Tool

 A Python script that automates Google Dorking to find indexed information using advanced search queries.
 This tool allows you to search and optionally save the results to a text file.